cs01/stator/README.md

 They should be set before using the store and never updated after that.

 ## Built in Middleware
-StatorGFC comes with built in middleware.
+Stator comes with built in middleware.
 See [src/middleware.js](https://github.com/cs01/statorgfc/blob/master/src/middleware.js) for the full list of middleware functions.

 You can use the built-in middleware like this:
 ```js